 The staff in CCTC are committed to excellence, and want to hear about your experience with us.
-Following discharge from CCTC, a Family Satisfaction Questionnaire will be mailed to the Substitute Decision Maker of each patient.
+Following discharge from CCTC, you will be contacted (by phone, mail or email) and asked to provide feedback about the care that you received.
 Please let us know what we did well, and how we can do a better job in the future.
-Questionnaires have a code that helps us to know the approximate time period when the patient was in the unit (e.g., January - March, April to June), but does not identify the patient or Substitute Decision Maker.
+Questionnaires may have a code that will help us to identify the approximate time period when the patient was in our unit (e.g., January - March, April to June), but does not identify either the patient or Substitute Decision Maker.
 Please be assured that your feedback is completely anonymous.
-Please be aware that if your family member has more than one admission to CCTC, you may receive more than one questionnaire.
+If your family member has more than one admission to CCTC, you may receive more than one questionnaire.
 This will tell us about each admission, in the event that your experiences were different.
-If you would like to speak to the Manager about the care that you or your family member received, you can either provide a name and phone number on the guestionnaire, or call extension 55049.
+If you would like to speak to the Manager about the care that you or your family member received, you can either provide a name and phone number when you complete a questionnaire, or call extension 55049.

 We are always interested in knowing how patients and their families recover after a critical care admission.
 We welcome any letters and/or photographs to let us know how our patients and family members are doing after discharge.
-These can be forwarded by mail, or to dawna.vanboxmeer@lhsc.on.ca; remember to let us know if we have permission to share your story with our CCTC staff.
+These can be forwarded by mail, or to brenda.morgan@lhsc.on.ca; remember to let us know if we have permission to share your story with our CCTC staff.